SystemsApproach/tcpcc/design.rst

    :width: 500px
    :align: center

-   Topology for 10- and 100-Mbps Tests.
+   Topology for 10- and 100-Mbps Tests with 40ms of delay introduced.

 With respect to traffic workload, we evaluate the dynamics and fairness of various mechanisms with the following tests: